commercetools/commercetools-payone-integration/README.md

 ### Scheduled tasks

-Scheduled the service also provides scheduled tasks to handle those notification which were created but never handled (because of connection, lags, down-times etc issues).
+The service also provides scheduled tasks to handle those notification which were created but never handled (because of connection, lags, down-times etc issues).

 There are two scheduled jobs: